 In the last few years he has developed a growing reputation as a composer.
 Keith Potter of The Independent called him “One of the rare examples of a performer who can make a successful career as a composer”.
 His piano pieces and a chamber work, The Horse Sacrifice, have been broadcast by the BBC.
 He wrote a score for Michael Frayn’s Copenhagen, broadcast on German radio, and was commissioned by the 2003 Huddersfield Festival for Das Unenthullte, as premiered with his regular duo partner, David Alberman.
 Recent commissions include Eye of Fire, which he played with The Duke Quartet, and Sunnata for five pianos and one honky-tonk ,as well as a piano concerto, Maya-Sesha, for the BBC Scottish Symphony Orchestra.
 Maya Sesha, and a solo piano piece "a single hair, a jasmine petal, seven mattresses, a pea.." were both shortlisted for a British Composers Award.

-Rolf is a professor at the Guildhall School of Music and Drama, teaching chamber music and composition for the piano.
+Rolf is a professor at the Guildhall School of Music and Drama, teaching piano and composition and coaching chamber music.
 He has also taught at the Royal Academy of Music and regularly gives masterclasses at Dartington Summer School and throughout Britain and Europe.